-The Nürburgring.
-14 miles of winding, narrow country roads that were once the most terrifying motor racing track in history.
-The track was deemed too dangerous for competitive racing - but you can still experience the track at racing speeds in your own car.
+The Nürburgring is 14 miles of winding, narrow country roads that were once the most terrifying motor racing track in history.
+The track was deemed too dangerous for competitive racing, but you can still experience the track at racing speeds in your own car.

-The Nürburgring (sometimes spelled Nuerburgring, particularly if you don't have the 'ü' on your computer) is most famous for being the track where Austrian racing legend Niki Lauda was involved in a fiery crash that nearly took his life during the 1976 German Grand Prix (the scene was dramatised in the 2013 movie Rush)
+The Nürburgring (sometimes spelled Nuerburgring, particularly if you don't have the 'ü' on your computer) is most famous for being the track where Austrian racing legend Niki Lauda was involved in a fiery crash that nearly took his life during the 1976 German Grand Prix (the scene was dramatized in the 2013 movie Rush).